 It’s fair to say that George Mason has a robust offering of nursing degree programs.
-The GMU School of Nursing offers seven different paths to complete a BSN.
-They range from traditional, accelerated, co-enrollment, hybrid, online, in-person, and have a program designed for military veterans.
+The GMU School of Nursing offers seven different paths to completing a BSN.
+They range from traditional, accelerated, co-enrollment, hybrid, online, and in-person, and have a program designed for military veterans.
 The master’s degree programs are similar, with different paths to the MSN and graduate certificate options.
 In addition, George Mason has three different doctorate programs.
 The nursing degree programs at George Mason University are accredited by the Commission on Collegiate Nursing Education.

 Degrees: traditional BSN, ABSN, RN-to-BSN, Veteran LPN-BSN, co-enrollment BSN, MSN, Graduate Certificate-Family Psychiatric Mental Health Nurse Practitioner, Graduate Certificate-Nursing Education, RN-MSN, BSN-DNP, MSN-DNP, PhD

 How Do I Choose a Nursing School in DC?

 Accreditation and program outcomes are important to consider when looking at a nursing program in Washington DC.
 You can make the most of the money you spend by choosing a nursing education program that is accredited.
 The Accreditation Commission for Education in Nursing (ACEN) and the Commission on Collegiate Nursing Education (CCNE) are two bodies to look for.
 An employer may not consider a degree valid from an unaccredited school.